LunarG/VulkanSamples/BUILD.md

 ## Windows Build - MSVC

+Before building on Windows, you may want to modify the customize section in loader/loader.rc to so as to set the version numbers and build description for your build.
+Doing so will set the information displayed for the Properites->Details tab of the loader vulkan-1.dll file that is built.

 Build all Windows targets after installing required software and cloning the LVL repo as described above by completing the following steps in a "Developer Command Prompt for VS2013" window (Note that the update\_external\_sources script used below builds external tools into predefined locations.
 See **LVL's Dependencies** for more information and other options):
 ```
 cd Vulkan-LoaderAndValidationLayers  # cd to the root of the cloned git repository